-With so many options to consider, it’s important to know what each one offers to help you make the best decision for your own lifestyle.
-Here’s a simple chart to lay out the basics on these different types of housing options for aging adults.
+With so many senior living options to consider, it’s important to know what each one offers to help you make the best decision for your own lifestyle.

 As you can tell, some of these options are meant for older adults who intend to age in place, other options are more geared towards retirement communities and care homes.

 If you’re interested in building an eco friendly home that is also tailored to people aging in place or with disabilities, take a look at this article on EcoWatch.